Above image: Elizabeth Taylor wearing the Taylor-Burton Diamond in a necklace by Cartier

 She was strikingly beautiful, with raven hair and violet eyes.
 Over recent years, she has sadly suffered many severe illnesses but was constantly in the public eye.

-The Diamonds that Were Just As Famous
+Elizabeth Taylor's Diamonds Were Just As Famous

 Taylor was married eight times to seven husbands and with each marriage her collection of diamonds increased, particularly when she was married to Richard Burton.
 Her love of jewellery, particularly diamonds, began early in her life.
 She acquired one of the greatest private collections of jewellery in the world which was appraised by Francois Curiel of the auction house, Christies.
 He said,